 Full records of virtual user sessions, including screenshots, the captured document object model of each page, and preserved sequence of links and redirects provide the technical basis of RiskIQ's detection capabilities, upon which layers of analytics are automatically applied in order to classify each threats and enrich data with additional insights to determine the appropriate response.

-Phishing Threats (Premium or Enterprise)
+Brand Phishing (Premium or Enterprise)

-RiskIQ ingests suspected phishing URLs from a broad range of sources including third-party blacklists, an organization’s abuse boxes, web server referrer logs, and DMARC data, as well as direct client submissions to streamline detection, review, and mitigation of phish.
+RiskIQ ingests suspected phishing URLs from a broad range of sources including third-party blacklists, an organization’s external abuse boxes, web server referrer logs, and DMARC data, as well as any client submissions to streamline detection, review, and mitigation of phish.
 Machine learning algorithms intelligently sort phishing pages from legitimate sites, automatically validating the vast majority of phish and leaving a small fraction, if any, left for human review.